SpellarBot/learn-python/argparse.md

 - type
 - action
     - store
-    - store_true: if the option is specifed, then assign the value "True" to the argument
+    - store_true: if the option is specified, then assign the value "True" to the argument
 - default
 - dest